Year 3

 Handwriting

-We have a weekly session of handwriting, which follows the Penpals scheme.
+We have a daily session of handwriting, which follows the Penpals scheme.
 Children complete exercises to develop the flow of their writing as well as a particular join.
 When children have neat presentation, they are awarded a pen to use in their lessons.

 Mathematics